wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==
 = WIP =
-- Stripe webhook signing secret key missing notice now shows on admin dashboard.

-= WIP =
 - Improved compatibility with bbPress.
 Updating a member's WordPress role will no longer interfere with their existing forum roles.
+- Stripe webhook signing secret key missing notice now shows on admin dashboard.

 = 4.7.1 =
 - Added support for annual memberships, allowing you to create calendar year based memberships.